bodrick/awesome/TOPICS.md

 *   [atomiks/tippyjs](https://github.com/atomiks/tippyjs) - Tooltip, popover, dropdown, and menu library
 *   [floating-ui/floating-ui](https://github.com/floating-ui/floating-ui) - A low-level toolkit to create floating elements.
 Tooltips, popovers, dropdowns, and more
 *   [Semantic-Org/Semantic-UI](https://github.com/Semantic-Org/Semantic-UI) - Semantic is a UI component framework based around useful principles from natural language.
+*   [snapappointments/bootstrap-select](https://github.com/snapappointments/bootstrap-select) - :rocket: The jQuery plugin that brings select elements into the 21st century with intuitive multiselection, searching, and much more.
+*   [soundasleep/jquery-dropdown](https://github.com/soundasleep/jquery-dropdown) - Bootstrap-style dropdowns with some added features and no dependencies.

 ## javascipt